ihcsim/promdump/README.md

 specified in the UTC time zone.
 * If using the Prometheus console, make sure the time filter falls within the time range of your data dump.
-You can confirm your restored data time range using the `kubectl promdump meta` subcommand.
+You can confirm your restored data time range using the `promdump meta` subcommand.
-* Compare the TSDB metadata of the target Prometheus with the source Prometheus to see if their time range match, using the `kubectl promdump meta` subcommand.
+* Compare the TSDB metadata of the target Prometheus with the source Prometheus to see if their time range match, using the `promdump meta` subcommand.
 The head block metadata may deviate slightly depending on how old your data dump is.
 * Use the `kubectl exec` command to run commands likes `ls -al <data_dir>` and `cat <data_dir>/<data_block>/meta.json` to confirm the data range of a particular data block.
-* Try restarting the Prometheus pod after the restoration to let Prometheus replay the restored WALs.
+* Try restarting the target Prometheus pod after the restoration to let Prometheus replay the restored WALs.
 The restored data must be persisted to survive a restart.
-* Check Prometheus logs to see if there are any errors due to corrupted data blocks.
+* Check Prometheus logs to see if there are any errors due to corrupted data blocks, and report any [issues](https://github.com/ihcsim/promdump/issues/new).
-* Run the `kubectl promdump restore` subcommand with the `--debug` flag to see if it provides more hints.
+* Run the `promdump restore` subcommand with the `--debug` flag to see if it provides more hints.

 ----